The Other Side of Heaven 2: Fire of Faith: Release

-Heaven 2 was released on June 28, 2019 in theaters in the U.S. It made $454,257 at its opening and grossed $1,807,216 in total.
+Heaven 2 was released on June 28, 2019, in theaters in the U.S. It made $454,257 at its opening and grossed $1,807,216 in total.
 It was released among titles such as Toy Story 4 and Spider-Man: Far From Home.
 Director Mitch Davis purposefully released Heaven 2 during such a competitive time to demonstrate that "this kind of movie can perform against that kind of competition."
 It was the top faith film at the box office when released.
 According to the film's official website, it is rated PG-13 due to "two action scenes" and "one relatively mild beat-up scene".
-The film will be available for streaming via BYUtv in early 2020.

 Critical reception

-The film was rated at 71% by 7 reviews on Rotten Tomatoes - 5 rating it "Fresh" and 2 rating it "Rotten", with viewers giving it a 95% score.
 Deseret Newss Josh Terry wrote that Heaven 2 "leaves audiences with a much more thoughtful examination of its subject".
 Two of Rotten Tomatoes Top Critics — from Variety and also from RogerEbert.com — gave the film mostly negative reviews.
 RogerEbert.com's review stated "Purely from a production-value standpoint, the sequel is more accomplished than most faith-based movies, and that includes its 2001 predecessor" along with "...Christopher Gorham once again exhibits a likable, everyman screen presence as Elder John H. Groberg".
 Varietys review said "Mitch Davis' 'The Other Side of Heaven II: Fire of Faith' is as tedious as rush-hour traffic and as bland as a communion wafer".
 Sean Means of The Salt Lake Tribune called it "a quietly powerful story of the healing power of community and faith".

 The film won the 2019 AML Award for narrative feature film.